-6a.10 Design of Cross Drains
+6a.10 Design of Cross Drains N/A

-Analyze the hydraulic design and performance of cross drains.
-Check existing cross drains to determine if they are structurally sound and can be extended.
-Document the design as required.
-Determine and provide flood data as required.

 6a.11 Design of Ditches and Side Drains

 Design roadway conveyance and outfall ditches.
 This task includes capacity calculations, longitudinal grade adjustments, flow changes, additional adjustments for ditch convergences, selection of suitable channel lining, design of side drain pipes, and documentation.
 (Design of linear stormwater management facilities in separate task.)